pycontribs/ruyaml/README.rst

 .. should insert NEXT: at the beginning of line for next key

+0.15.4 (2017-06-08):
+  - `transform` parameter on dump that expects a function taking a string and returning a string.
+This allows transformation of the output before it is written to stream.
+This forces creation of the complete output in memory!
+  - some updates to the docs

 0.15.3 (2017-06-07):
   - No longer try to compile C extensions on Windows.
 Compilation can be forced by setting the environment variable `RUAMEL_FORCE_EXT_BUILD` to some value